 Card Six: This card position represents the future (usually the near future).
 This is where we will see likely future events, it is where we can see how things will likely unfold with no immediate changes being made.
 With that said, it is important to note that this card does not represent the final resolution.

 Card Seven: This card position connotes the Querent’s attitude or mindset.
 This is where we see how the Querent feels about the situation.
 This card is where we delve into Querent’s perception of things and advise as to how it may be changed.

 Card Eight: This card position represents any outside influences, i.e. the environment and/or other individuals.
 It could also represent how others perceive the Querent.

 Card Nine: This card position denotes the Querent’s hopes and fears.
 This card relays to us the Querent’s deepest desires, as well as what the Querent may wish to delay or avoid.

 Card Ten: This card position represents the outcome, main message, or underlying theme.
 This card is generally meant to provide a summary of all the cards previously laid out in the spread.

 ~ Card Dynamics ~

-When reviewing the dynamics between the cards, take note of the following combinations.
+When reviewing the dynamics between the cards, be sure to take note of the following combinations.

 Cards Three and Four: What similarities do you see with respect to the Querent’s conscious and subconscious?
 What differences do you notice?